Updated July 1, 2021.

 For the full (and I do mean full) dinner story, check out What I Ate: Mama’s Fish House!

 What part of the trip sounds best to you?
 Comment below!
-And visit my Pacific Islands Page for all my Hawaii planning blog posts!
+And visit my Hawaiian Islands Page for all my Hawaii planning blog posts!

 Love this post?
 Pin it for later!